curl/everything-curl/libcurl/options.md

 It is, of course, good form to check the return code to see that nothing went wrong.

-## Setting numerical options

-Since `curl_easy_setopt()` is a vararg function where the 3rd argument can use different types depending on the situation, normal C language type conversion cannot be done.
-So you **must** make sure that you truly pass a `long` and not an `int` if the documentation tells you so.
-On architectures where they are the same size, you may not get any problems but not all work like that.
-Similarly, for options that accept a `curl_off_t` type, it is **crucial** that you pass in an argument using that type and no other.

-Enforce a `long`:

-    curl_easy_setopt(handle, CURLOPT_TIMEOUT, 5L); /* 5 seconds timeout */

-Enforce a `curl_off_t`:

-    curl_off_t no_larger_than = 0x50000;
-    curl_easy_setopt(handle, CURLOPT_MAXFILESIZE_LARGE, no_larger_than);

-## Get handle options
+## Get options

-No, there is no general method to extract the same information you previously set with `curl_easy_setopt()`!
-If you need to be able to extract the information again that you set earlier, then we encourage you to keep track of that data yourself in your application.
+There is no way to extract the values previously set with `curl_easy_setopt()`.
+If you need to be able to extract the information again that you set earlier, we encourage you to keep track of that data yourself in your application.